Amasra: History

 The city was not abandoned in the Byzantine Era, when the acropolis was transformed into a fortress and the still surviving church was built.
-It was sacked by the Rus during the First Russo-Byzantine War in the 830s.
-Speros Vryonis states that in the 9th century a "combination of local industry, trade, and the produce of its soil made Amastris one of the more prosperous towns on the Black Sea."
+Amastris was sacked by the Rus during the First Russo-Byzantine War in the 830s.
+Historian Speros Vryonis states that in the 9th century a "combination of local industry, trade, and the produce of its soil made Amastris one of the more prosperous towns of the Black Sea", while the writer Niketas David Paphlagon calls the city the "Eye of Paphlagonia".

+During the 12th century, because of Seljuk raids, the city declined and was reduced to a small town.
 In the 13th century Amastris exchanged hands several times, first, seized by a Georgian army, led by David Komnenos, becoming a possession of the Empire of Trebizond in 1204, then at some point in the next ten years being captured by the Seljuk Turks, until finally in 1261, in her bid to monopolize the Black Sea trade, the town came under the control of the Republic of Genoa.
 Genoese domination ended when the Ottoman Sultan Mehmed II conquered the whole Anatolian shores of the Black Sea.

 The ancient Greek writer Myronianus (Μυρωνιανὸς), was from the Amastris.

 Ecclesiastical history

 The bishopric of Amastris was established early: according to Eusebius, its congregation received a letter from the second-century bishop, Dionysius, Bishop of Corinth, wherein he names their bishop, one Palmas.
 The see was initially a suffragan of the metropolitan of Gangra, capital of the Roman province of Paphlagonia.

 In the late 8th century its bishop obtained from the Byzantine Emperor its elevation to the rank of autocephalous archeparchy.
 It is listed as such in the Notitia Episcopatuum attributed to Basil the Armenian (c.
 840) and in that of Leo VI the Wise (early 10th century).

-In the middle of the 10th century, it obtained the rank of metropolitan see without suffragans, a rank it held until, due to the diminution in the number of Christians in the area, it was suppressed.
+In the middle of the 10th century, it obtained the rank of metropolitan see without suffragans, a rank it held until, due to the diminution in the number of Christians in the area after the Seljuk invasions, it was suppressed.
+Amastris assumed the metropolitanate of Heraclea Pontica, following a synod in 1387, due to the latter's decline following its fall to the Turks in 1360.

 From the 14th century to the second half of the 15th, the town was also the seat of a bishopric of the Latin Church.

 Latin titular see

 No longer a residential bishopric, Amastris (Curiate Italian Amastri) is today listed by the Catholic Church as a titular see.

-The diocese was nominally restored in the 19th century as a Latin Catholic titular bishopric and had the following incumbents of the episcopal (lowest) rank :
+The diocese was nominally restored in the 19th century as a Latin Catholic titular bishopric and had the following incumbents of the episcopal (lowest) rank: